josh-jacobson/lambda-lecture-notes/3-1-advanced-react/1-class-components.md

 ## Review: JavaScript function prototypes and ES6 classes

-Javascript is a prototype-based language, with a style of object-oriented programming that makes use of cloning rather than classes.
-JavaScript objects inherit properties and methods from a prototype.
-It's a popular convention to capitalize constructors
+Javascript has something called prototype-based inheritance, which is actually simpler than traditional class-based inheritance.
+So in JavaScript we use a style of object-oriented programming that makes use of constructor functions and prototypes rather than true classes.
+ES6 has changed things for the better, allowing class-based inheritance without having to write a lot of messy, potentially confusing code.
+Your ES6 does compile down to vanilla Javascript though, so it's the same prototype-based inheritance model at play whether you choose to use the new syntax or not.
+Let's take a look at how object-oriented programming works in JavaScript with and without ES6 classes, and demystify thigs a bit.

 These are effectively the same: